-Health Policy Score: 8 Since 2009, health reforms have encompassed the consolidation of regional hospitals and primary-care organizations, increased use of benchmarking and further decentralization.
-Although there is both public and private provision of health care, access to the publics hospital system is freely available to all residents.
+Health Policy Score: 8

+Since 2009, health reforms have encompassed the consolidation of regional hospitals and primary-care organizations, increased use of benchmarking and further decentralization.
+Although there is both public and private provision of health care, access to the public hospital system is freely available to all residents.
 Health care is not only generally of a high quality, it is also cost effective and relatively efficiently managed.
 However, concerns about rising costs and a lack of productivity gains led to the appointment of a ministerial review group and a national health board in 2009, tasked with improving coordination between the government ministry and district health boards, and providing advice on the allocation of budgets.
+The OECD points out that the biggest projected long-term public spending pressure is in health care, which is expected to jump from 6.2% of GDP in 2015 to 9.7% of GDP in 2060, owing to both aging demographics and the expected increase in expensive new treatments.
 The gap in health status between Maori and non-Maori has been reduced, particularly regarding smoking-related illnesses and obesity.
 Gaps in life expectancy have been reduced but more remains to be done, including changes in behavior and lifestyle.
 Concerns about health disparities have been an ongoing concern, as noted by OECD reports.